Reid Flair: World Championship Wrestling (1998, 2000)

-Independent circuit (2008–2012)
+United States (2008–2012)

-Fliehr made an appearance on March 29, 2008 during the WWE Hall of Fame.
+Fliehr made an appearance on March 29, 2008, during the WWE Hall of Fame.
 The next night, he made his first WrestleMania appearance with his family representing Ric Flair in the Hall of Fame.
 He also sat at ringside during the WrestleMania XXIV event.
 He appeared on Raw the following night with his family to honor his father's career.
 Throughout 2008, Flair was trained by Harley Race.
 Flair made his debut on December 6, 2008, under the name "Reid Flair", teaming with his elder brother David to defeat The Nasty Boys in Charlotte, North Carolina, with Hulk Hogan as the special guest referee.
 He wrestled for many independent promotions such as Big Time Wrestling and Northeast Wrestling.

 On April 11, 2009, Flair, his brother David, and Brad Anderson beat Jeff Lewis, C. W. Anderson and Masked Superstar at an NWA Charlotte show.
 The match ended controversially with a double pin, when Flair pinned Lewis while CW Anderson pinned Brad Anderson.
 At the end of the match, Flair was awarded the NWA Mid-Atlantic Heritage Championship belt.
 At NWA Charlotte's next show on May 25, however, Lewis was announced as the NWA Mid-Atlantic Heritage Champion, with no explanation given.
 On May 2, he and David took on Buff Bagwell and Rikki Nelson and would lose.
-In June 2010, Reid teamed up with George South Jr. to take part in The Anderson Brothers Classic 4 Tournament where they defeated Caleb Konley and Cedric Alexander in the semi finals and Charlie Dreamer and Jake Manning in the final.
+In June 2010, Reid teamed up with George South Jr. to take part in The Anderson Brothers Classic 4 Tournament where they defeated Caleb Konley and Cedric Alexander in the semi-finals and Charlie Dreamer and Jake Manning in the final.
 In August he made his debut for Lucha Libre USA.

 In the same month next year he participated in NWA Future Legends Tournament and lost to John Skyler in the semi-final.